 Unimutual takes all reasonable steps to ensure the data is accurate when collected.
 If a change or correction is required you must advise Unimutual in writing and the changes/corrections will be made within 30 days of receipt.

-7. Are you bound by the National Privacy Principles?
+7. Are you bound by the Australian Privacy Principles?

 You have the option to 'unsubscribe' and no longer receive electronic marketing/mailing lists on products, services, communications, events etc.